BRIEF GUIDE TO EMAIL ETIQUETTE

 4. ALWAYS give your attachments informative, specific file names.
 "English Paper.doc" is a terrible title.
 "Profile Paper by John Doe.doc" is a pretty good one.)

-1. In responses, make sure you are answering all questions.
+1. In responses, make sure you are answering all questions, or note that you are not doing so.

 2. Especially before you've established a relationship and reputation with your professor, always include a greeting.
 "Dr. Jones--" or "Hello, Mr. Jones." or "Dear Professor Jones" all work fine (though the first two options--the less formal ones--may be your best choices).